Time of Use Rates - Your TOU Rates Guide

 How do TOU rates work?

-Though TOU rate plans may vary by region and utility company, some specific terminology will stay consistent.
-Typically there will be three segments the pricing will fall under; Peak, Off-Peak, and Super Off-Peak.
+TOU rate plans may vary by region and utility company, some specific terminology will stay consistent.
+First, there is typically seperate TOU rate plans for summer and winter, with summer plans being markedly more expensive.

 Off-Peak hours are just that; they typically run from early morning to late afternoon.
 Sometimes this can fall under a few other categories such as Mid-Peak or Super Off-Peak.
 They are all just variations of this time frame with different rates.